talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     //manager_auth.setApiKeyPrefix("Token");

     ManagementApi apiInstance = new ManagementApi(defaultClient);
-    Integer loyaltyProgramId = 56; // Integer | Identifier of the card-based loyalty program containing the loyalty card.
+    Integer loyaltyProgramId = 56; // Integer | Identifier of the loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
-    String upFile = "upFile_example"; // String | The file with the information about the data that should be imported. try {
+    String upFile = "upFile_example"; // String | The file containing the data that is being imported. try {
       ModelImport result = apiInstance.importLoyaltyCustomersTiers(loyaltyProgramId, upFile);
       System.out.println(result);